Incognito/rumprun_wiki_wiki/Tutorial:-Create-a-static-site-with-nginx-on-rump.md

     git clone http://repo.rumpkernel.org/rumprun-packages
     cd nginx

-If you look inside your app-tools path you will see you have various executable available to you, one will be called something like "arch-rumprun-netbsd-cc" where "arch" is replaced by something meaningful about the architecture you are compiling for.
+If you look inside your app-tools path you will see you have various executable available to you, one will be called something like "arch-rumprun-netbsd-gcc" where "arch" is replaced by something meaningful about the architecture you are compiling for.

 You will need to install a program called `genisoimage` onto your system to build an ISO file which can be used to load the image onto bare metal.
 If you're having a hard time finding the package: `genisoimage` is included in a package called `cdrkit` on many systems.